 Many medications have been designed to treat migraines.
-Some drugs often used to treat other conditions also may help relieve or prevent migraines.
 Medications used to combat migraines fall into two broad categories:

 - Pain-relieving medications.
 Also known as acute or abortive treatment, these types of drugs are taken during migraine attacks and are designed to stop symptoms.